rajprogrammerbd/coding_problems_solved/docs/NodeJS/index.md

 * **Are there any disadvantages of Node.js?** No technology comes without a few disadvantages.
 Node.js also has a few drawbacks.
 The main drawback is that Node.js responses can be greatly blocked if an intensive CPU computation is used.

 * **What is process.nextTick() function?** Every time the event loop takes a full trip, we call it a tick.
 When we pass a function to process.nextTick(), we instruct the engine to invoke this function at the end of the current operation, before the next event loop tick starts.

+* **Explain the child process module in Node.js** The child process module allows you to spawn child processes in Node.js.
+The child process module provides a way to create and control child processes.
+A child process is a separate instance of the Node.js process that runs concurrently with the parent process.